 Last week, I met New York Mets legend Keith Hernandez, now a baseball analyst on SNY.
 He was promoting an event with Good Humor to announce a summer campaign.
 Good Humor men will be popping up around the city to hand out free frozen treats.
-(The promotion runs through July 14.
-You can find out where they will be here.)
+(The promotion ran through July 14.)

 I'm a Yankees fan, but as a kid I also followed the Mets because my mother and several friends were Mets fans.
 I remember those 1980s teams -- Doc, Straw, Mookie, Mex.
 When my family moved to Italy in 1985, I fell out of touch with baseball.
 So in late 1986, my mom and I had to watch the now-classic Game 6 of the World Series on a VHS tape that a friend brought back from the States.
 (Talk about tape delay.)

 Hernandez played 17 seasons for the Mets, St. Louis Cardinals, and Cleveland Indians.
 He was the National League's MVP in 1979 when he won the batting title with a .344 average.
 He was a five-time All-Star, 11-time Gold Glove winner at first base, and a two-time World Series champion.